paddlesimon/codewithportals/_posts/2013-02-01-if-you-cant-stand-the-heat.md

 ---

-# If you can't stand the heat
+# If You Can't Stand (The) Heat...

-I'm studying [#CO537][#co537], Functional Programming, and we're learning in [Haskell][haskell], and using an IDE called "[Heat][heat]" that provides syntax highlighting and basic compiling functions.
+I'm studying [CO537][co537], Functional Programming, and we're learning in [Haskell][haskell], and using an IDE called "[Heat][heat]" that provides syntax highlighting and basic compiling functions.
 And not much more than that.
 The save feature is confusing, and creating new '.hs' files is not apparent.

 So I want to escape Heat.
 And it turns out, it's pretty obvious!